Price

 For all of our standard class trips in southern Africa, including this tour, we use a private local bus for the journey.
 With air conditioning and sliding windows, this style of transportation is a comfortable way to travel through the region.
 In addition, even with a full group of 18 travelers, there will be extra space for the benefit of the group.
 Having our own private vehicle throughout the tour allows us the flexibility of making stops when needed.
 In addition, we are able to travel to out-of-the-way locations where public transportation does not reach.
 Road conditions in South Africa are generally good, though once in Namibia and beyond, the road quality deteriorates.
 As such, we slow our traveling speed and enjoy some sand and bumps en route – something which is of course part of the adventure of traveling in Africa!
 In the Okavango Delta, we leave our bus behind and explore the area in mokoros – traditional dug-out canoes.
 The mokoros usually seat two people and are handled by ‘polers’ – so named as they move the mokoro forward by using a very long pole pushed into the ground under the water.
 This is a relaxing and peaceful way to take in the fascinating environment and wonderful scenery of the delta.

 Hotel 6 nights in comfortable twin rooms with en suite or shared facilities.
 Lodge 4 nights in standard rooms with en-suite facilities.
 Guesthouse 1 night is spent in a guesthouse.
 Rooms are twin or single with shared facilities.
-Basic Camping (participative, please bring your sleeping bag and towel) 1 night is spent in pitched tents in the Delta with very basic facilities (no shower, dig-out toilet).
+Basic Camping (participative, please bring your sleeping bag and towel) 1 night is spent in pitched tents in the Okavango Delta with very basic facilities (no shower, dig-out toilet).
 Tents are twin share.
-Adventure Tents 2 nights are spent in simple Dorm/Adventure tents.
+Adventure Tents 1 nights are spent in simple Dorm/Adventure tents.
 Rooms are twin or single with shared facilities.
-Camping (participative, please bring your sleeping bag and towel) 4 nights are spent in pitched tents in Etosha National Park and Solitaire Area.
+Camping (participative, please bring your sleeping bag and towel) 4 nights are spent in pitched tents in Etosha National Park and the Solitaire area (Sossus Oasis).
 Tents are twin share with shared facilities.
+Travelers who prefer not to camp in tents can pre-book rooms at nearby lodges or hotels.
+Note that travelers who book alternative accommodation will be responsible for the cost of the rooms and will not be compensated for the cost of the campsite.
+Please inform us by email if you pre-book alternative accommodations.
+Be mindful of the cancellation policy for any rooms that you pre-book, as there could be itinerary changes for your program.
+If there is not a flexible cancellation policy, you may want to wait until roughly two months prior to arrival to book a room.
+Camping Alternatives Below is a list of all camping nights during this program and the available alternatives.

 Single Travelers

-Half of the people that travel with GEEO are traveling by themselves, so please don’t worry if you have no one who can join you on your trip.
-Our pricing is based on double occupancy or, in other words, two people to a room.
-You never have to pay for a single room unless you want one.
-GEEO can find you a roommate of the same gender.
-Most of our trips have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that will allow you to have a room to yourself.
-If you want to room alone, please email travel@geeo.org.
-To see the price for the “My Own Room” option, please click here where you can look up your trip in the extra services spreadsheet.
-Please note that if you have booked the “My Own Room” option for this tour, you will receive your own single accommodation for all night stops, with the following exceptions: Day 5, 8, 9, 12, 13
+Half of GEEO’s participants travel by themselves, so please don’t worry if you do not have a travel companion for your trip.
+Our program fee is for one traveler in double-occupancy accommodation, and GEEO can find you a roommate of the same gender if you do not have a travel companion.
+Most of our programs have a “My Own Room” option, also known as a “Single Supplement,” which is an extra fee that you can pay to have a room to yourself.
+You will only incur an additional charge if you specifically request a single room.
+To see the price for the “My Own Room” option, please find your program on our extra services page.
+If you want to room alone, please email travel@geeo.org to request a single room.
+Please note that if you have booked the “My Own Room” option for this tour, you will not have your own single accommodations on Days 5, 6, 8, 9, 12, and 13.

 Joining Instructions

 Day 1 is an arrival day, and no activities have been planned.
 Upon arrival to the city on Day 1, or earlier if you have booked pre-accommodation with us, please make your way to the joining hotel.
 Please note: Check-in time will be in the afternoon.
 Once you arrive at the hotel, look for a note at reception from your tour leader.
-This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., at which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
-If you don’t see a note, please ask reception for details!
+This note will give the details of your Welcome Meeting on Day 1, usually between 6:00 p.m. and 7:00 p.m., during which you will get a chance to meet your tour leader and other travelers, as well as learn more about how the tour will run.
+If you don’t see a note, please ask reception for details.
+If you miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need and with instructions for the next morning.
 If you have not booked a pre-arranged transfer, you can make your own way to the Shearwater Village by taxi.
 When arriving at the international terminal, depart the arrival hall and outside you will find taxis to town.
-It is approximately 20 km from the airport and takes about 25 minutes (Cost is about USD 30 for a taxi).
+It is approximately 20 km from the airport and takes about 25 minutes (cost is about $30 USD for a taxi).
 If you have paid in advance for an arrival transfer, a G Adventures representative will be at the airport to meet you.
-If for any reason you are not met at the airport, please call our local support line.
-If you are unable to make contact for whatever reason, please make your way to the joining point hotel via taxi.
+If for any reason you are not met at the airport, please call the local support line.
+If you are unable to make contact for whatever reason, please make your way to the hotel via taxi.

 Emergency Contacts

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
-If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.
-AIRPORT TRANSFER If you have purchased an arrival through G Adventures or if an arrival transfer is included in the cost of your tour, please note that: Your arrival transfer has been arranged based on flight information provided to us.
-If you are advised of a flight schedule change within 48 hours of your scheduled arrival time, we will do our best to rearrange your arrival transfer however we cannot guarantee this.
-If your arrival transfer does not arrive within 30 minutes after you have exited the arrivals area please call the local emergency contact numbers listed below for more information.
+If for any reason you do not receive an immediate answer, please leave a detailed message and contact information so they may return your call and assist you as soon as possible.
 EMERGENCY CONTACT NUMBERS G Adventures Local Representative (South Africa) From outside South Africa: +27 713823286 From within South Africa: 071 3823286 If you are unable for any reason to contact our local office, please call the numbers listed below, which will connect you directly with our 24 hour Sales team, who will happily assist you.
 Toll-free, North America only: 1 888 800 4100 Calls from UK: 0344 272 0000 Calls from Germany: 0800 365 1000 Calls from Australia: 1 300 796 618 Calls from New Zealand: 0800 333 307 Outside North America, Australia, New Zealand, Germany and the UK: +1 416 260 0999

 Packing List

 Please read this article on GEEO’s blog for our staff’s suggestions on the best gear to pack for your upcoming travels.
 You will be on the move a lot, so our advice is to pack as lightly as possible.
-Your baggage should be clearly labeled and restricted to one soft compact suitcase (please avoid a hard-top case), or sports bag, maximum 15kg, plus a daypack.
-Luggage limits on airlines are strictly enforced and space on vehicles is limited.
-Porters are not often available, so be prepared to carry your own bags.
+Your baggage should be clearly labeled and restricted to one soft-shelled suitcase (please avoid a hard-top case) or duffel bag, maximum 15kg, plus a daypack.
+Luggage limits on airlines are strictly enforced, and space on vehicles is limited.
+Porters are often unavailable, so be prepared to carry your own bags.
 It is important to pack clothes for warm days and cool evenings, as well as a warm jacket for early morning wildlife safari drives.
 A set of smart casual clothes is also advisable.
 During the winter months (May to October), the temperatures can get quite cold in Namibia and Botswana.
 It is wise to bring plenty of layers for cool mornings and evenings.
 A set of smart casual clothes is also advisable.
 Please be advised that if you plan to bring a drone with you, the use of drones in national parks in Southern Africa is prohibited.
-Health & Safety (Required!)
+Health & Safety

 • Hand sanitizer